0xSero/partisia-docs/docs/newfront.md

 ![Diagram0](blockchain.jpg)

-A blockchain exists on a distributed network of computers, therefore it does not rely on a single point like a centralized database and this eliminates the problem of trusting the database.
+A blockchain exists on a distributed network of computers called [nodes](whatisano.md), therefore it does not rely on a single point like a centralized database and this eliminates the problem of trusting the database.
 A breach of one point in a distributed database still leaves the majority of servers intact and consequently the control of the data remains in the network.

 ### What happens when I use a blockchain
 One very popular way in which users interact with the blockchain is to buy NFTs.
 In the illustrations below you can see how the user action affect the blockchain.